Ancestry Family Trees

 "OneWorldTree links family history records - through a process we call "stitching".
 Put simply, these "all-in-one" trees will pool the best resources from our Web site and group them by person."

 Want to see what all the fuss is about?
-Read Ancestry's Description of OneWorldTree.
-Note that it says the product is still in development which means that Ancestry databases are just starting to be being added to OWT for "stitching".
+Ancestry said of OneWorldTree that the product is still in development which means that Ancestry databases are just starting to be being added to OWT for "stitching".

 - Preview Instructions: